mosip/mosip-infra/deployment/sandbox/README.md

        $ sudo sh install-mosip-kernel.sh

 1. Check for errors in 'install-mosip-sandbox.log'.
-Got to the last time and check for 'failed=0' which indicates that there are no failures during the deployment.
+Go to the last time and check for 'failed=0' which indicates that there are no failures during the deployment.

-1. If there are no errors in the log, wait for 5 minutes for the kernel services to be up and running.
+1. If there are no errors in the log, wait for about 5 minutes for the kernel services to be up and running.

+ install-mosip-pre-reg.sh
 ***

 #### Pre-registration